craftercms/docs/source/developers/cook-books/content-queries/basic-query-mechanics.rst

+.. _basic-query-mechanics:

 =====================
 Basic Query Mechanics
 =====================

-This cook book is intended to help you understand the types of contentqueries you can make in Crafter CMS.
+This cook book is intended to help you understand the types of content queries you can make in Crafter CMS.

 -------------
 Prerequisites